datastax/pulsar-jms/README.md

 In order to emulate this behaviour for every custom property set on the message we set an additional property that describes the original type of the property.

-For instance if you set a message property foo=1234 (integer) we add a property foo_type=integer in order to reconstruct properly the value when the receiver call `getObjectProperty`.
+For instance if you set a message property foo=1234 (integer) we add a property foo_type=integer in order to reconstruct properly the value when the receiver calls `getObjectProperty`.

 The value is always serialized as string, and for floating point numbers we are using Double.toString/parseString and Float.toString/parseString, with the behaviour mandated by Java specifications.